minangajayasekera-ops/Heat_Exchanger_Simulator/README.md

 These are plotted against the exchanger length to show the temperature variation.

-In addition, the profiles are mapped onto coloured cylinders representing the hot and cold pipes, with a temperature colourmap for intuitive visualszation.
+In addition, the profiles are mapped onto coloured cylinders representing the hot and cold pipes, with a temperature colourmap for intuitive visualisation.

 Counter-current exchangers typically achieve a greater temperature change in the cold stream and higher effectiveness.